unoplatform/uno/doc/articles/faq.md

 Working with a shared project is not much different than working with PCLs, it's simply more flexible as you have access to all platforms, preferably via partial classes.

-## I'm used to tell R# about my datacontext this way: d:DataContext="{d:DesignInstance vm:IFeedPageViewModel}" is there a UWP way?
+## Is there a UWP way to tell R# about my datacontext?

 https://docs.microsoft.com/en-us/windows/uwp/data-binding/displaying-data-in-the-designer#sample-data-from-class-and-design-time-attributes